The “Two-State Solution” is an idea that keeps coming back no matter how many times it is discredited.

 Always, the Palestinian Arabs find an excuse to walk away from an offer.

-For a long time, pressure was applied to Israel, to “make gestures for peace,” every time the PLO failed to come through.
+For a long time, pressure was applied to Israel, to “make gestures for peace,” every time the PA failed to come through.
 This was precisely the wrong approach, for such gestures are seen by the Arabs as weakness and invite further intransigence and more terrorism.
 It is a little known statistic that more Israelis have died annually in terror attacks since the signing of Oslo than died annually before.